Components / Not Officially Disclosed

 What usually ships alongside Not Officially Disclosed?

-The strongest shared-stack signals here are 5G (1), Depth Cameras (optional module) (1), and Hd Cameras (1).
+The strongest shared-stack signals here are 24 Sensors (1), 2D LiDAR (1), and 360-degree Camera Module (1).
 Use those pairings to branch into adjacent component pages when one label is too narrow for the decision.

 Are there enough public price points to benchmark this component?